mmhmm, Phil Libin’s new startup, acquires Memix to add enhanced filters to its video presentation toolkit – TechCrunch

 Indeed, the huge amount of IP out there is interesting in itself.
 Yet the jury is still out on where all of it would best live and thrive as the space continues to evolve, with more defined business models (and leading companies) only now emerging.

-That presents an interesting opportunity not just for the biggies like Zoom, Google and Microsoft, but also players who are building entirely new platfroms from the ground up.
+That presents an interesting opportunity not just for the biggies like Zoom, Google and Microsoft, but also players who are building entirely new platforms from the ground up.

-mmhmm is a notable company in that context.
-Not only does it have the reputation and inspiration of Libin behind it — a force powerful enough that even his foray into the ill-fated world of chatbots got headlines — but it’s also backed by the likes of Sequoia, which led a $21 million round earlier this month.
+Mmhmm is a notable company in that context.
+Not only does it have the reputation and inspiration of Libin behind it — a force powerful enough that even his foray into the ill-fated world of chatbots got headlines — but it’s also backed by the likes of Sequoia, which led a $31 million round earlier this month.

 Libin said he doesn’t like to think of his startup as a consolidator, or the industry in a consolidation play, as that implies a degree of maturity in an area that he still feels is just getting started.

-“We’re looking at this not so much consolidation, which to me means marketshare,” he said.
+“We’re looking at this not so much as consolidation, which to me means market share,” he said.
 “Our main criteria is that we wanted to work with teams that we are in love with.”